 Another way to compare students' welfare is to check the Cumulative Distribution Functions (CDFs) of their school rankings.
-Figure 7 shows the average ratios of the students, who are assigned to their i-th choice or a better school, with varying i when $\theta = 0.3$ for the five mechanisms.
+Figure 7 shows the average ratios of the students, who are assigned to their i-th choice or a better school, with varying i when $\theta=0.3$ for the five mechanisms.
 If the curve of mechanism $\alpha$ is always above that of another mechanism, $\beta$ , we can conclude that mechanism $\alpha$ outperforms $\beta$ in terms of students' welfare.
 Roughly speaking, these mechanisms are ranked in terms of CDFs from best to worst as follows: TTC-M, DA-R, TTC-R, ACDA, and Initial.
 Note that TTC-R is slightly better than DA-R for the first and second rankings in both markets.
-In addition, DA-R is only slightly better than TTC-M when $i \ge 7$ in Market B. Perhaps in TTC-based mechanisms, the welfare of the students can be slightly uneven; the welfare of a student who is ranked higher in the common serial order is better, although the welfare of a student who is ranked lower can be rather degraded.
+In addition, DA-R is only slightly better than TTC-M when $i \geq 7$ in Market B. Perhaps in TTC-based mechanisms, the welfare of the students can be slightly uneven; the welfare of a student who is ranked lower can be rather degraded.
 Compared to TTC-based mechanisms, DA-R is more balanced.